jackiepurdue/paper-2019-amr-uba/manuscript.md

 This resulted in a total of 409 sequences for subsequent analysis, all labeled as phosphoethanolamine lipid A transferase genes, where 104 hits were labeled as MCR family genes.

 One of the BLAST results was a variant which was not included in the CARD canonical or prevalence sequences.
 The variant, MCR-9, was reported in the literature to be a novel MCR homologue with similarity to MCR-3 @jvh3ZYRM.
 The gene was shown to confer resistance to colistin when expressed in *Escherichia coli*.
+The minimum inhibitory concentration (MIC) was inferred by broth microdilution as per the European Committee on Antimicrobial Susceptibility Testing (EUCAST; http://www.eucast.org)

 The phylogeny in Figure {@fig:canon-prev-nrdb-uba-tree} shows that the, the MCR 3 clade branches with MCR-9.
 This MCR-3 and MCR-9 clade is separated by a large amount diversity from the MCR 1,2,4,5, and 8 clades.